f1shy-dev/srp.js/README.md

 # srp.js

-srp.js is an SRP (Secure Remote Password) client implementation for web.
+srp.js is an SRP (Secure Remote Password) implementation for web.

 ---

-This is a direct port of: https://github.com/1Password/srp
+This library is built based directly on the work done by https://github.com/1Password/srp It is intended to be used alongside the original 1Password/srp library with this library filling the role of a web client.